 “Grappling with the complexities of this consumer relationship is our core challenge: creating a unified profile that enables you to deliver a unified experience,” Brad says.

-Adobe Experience Platform crunches all the data: CRM, e-commerce and offline transactions, loyalty program data, behavioral insights from mobile, web, or email, and social interactions to create Adobe Experience Cloud Profiles — complete, unified, real-time views of every customer.
+Adobe Cloud Platform crunches all the data: CRM, e‑commerce and offline transactions, loyalty program data, behavioral insights from mobile, web, or email, and social interactions to create Adobe Experience Cloud Profiles — complete, unified, real-time views of every customer.

 Equally important, an experience system of record facilitates data security and semantics so all of the disparate information is presented in one understandable vocabulary.
 Brad points to an example where the same individual may be referred to as a customer in your email system, a member in your loyalty program, a visitor in your web analytics system, and a cookie in your ad system.
 This individual could easily be recognized as four different people.
 The unifying language gets rid of the ambiguity.

 You don’t need to be a Ph.D. in data science to understand what an experience system of record is telling you.
 Stakeholders of all skill levels can walk away with insights about customers, so everybody works smarter and collaboratively, leading to better outcomes.

 Once you have the data figured out to create a unified customer profile, you can feed your customer the right content — whether that’s a relevant customer review, a coupon, or even restaurant recommendations.
 The right system can efficiently deliver that content and makes sure it stays on task.
 It needs to be robust enough to handle the different kinds of content as well, whether it is video, photos, or the latest fashion advice.